 To prepare the hearts of the Artichoke, the outer leaves are removed down to the center of the bud.
 The fine "hairs" in the center of the bud are the thistles that will form the center of the flower if the plant were left to bloom, known as the "choke".
 This center will need to be removed and discarded.
 What you have left is the heart of the artichoke.

-TO SERVE: Scoop the artichokes out of the water and place in a colander to drain upside down.
+Scoop the artichokes out of the water or steamer basket and place in a colander to drain upside down.
 Place the artichokes onto the serving plate, leaves facing up, to serve.

 FULLY EDIBLE ARTICHOKE: